 NOTICE

-This is a standard special provision that revises or modifies CDOT’s Standard Specifications for Road and Bridge Construction It has gone through a formal review and approval process and has been issued by CDOT’s Project Development Branch with formal instructions for its use on CDOT construction projects.
+This is a standard special provision that revises or modifies CDOT’s Standard Specifications for Road and Bridge Construction.
+It has gone through a formal review and approval process and has been issued by CDOT’s Project Development Branch with formal instructions for its use on CDOT construction projects.
 It is to be used as written without change.
 Do not use modified versions of this special provision on CDOT construction projects, and do not use this special provision on CDOT projects in a manner other than that specified in the instructions unless such use is first approved by CDOT’s Standards and Specifications Unit.
 The instructions for use on CDOT construction projects appear below.

 Other agencies which use the Standard Specifications for Road and Bridge Construction to administer construction projects may use this special provision as appropriate and at their own risk.